nethoncho/sails-oracledb-sp-example/README.md

 # tar xzf node-v0.12.7-linux-x64.tar.gz
 # cd node-v0.12.7-linux-x64
 ```
-We install Node.js in /usr/local directory.
-Use following command to copy the files to appropriate sub-directotories in /usr/local:
+Node.js is installed in /usr/local directory.
+The following command copies the files to the correct sub-directotories in /usr/local:
 ```ada
 #for dir in bin include lib share; do cp -par ${dir}/* /usr/local/${dir}/; done
 ```